 - Social and Emotional - emotions, behaviour and play

-To book your baby’s One year health review please contact your local health visiting team – contact details are available at – find your local health visiting team link.
+To book your child’s two year health review please contact your local health visiting team - contact details are available at - Find your local HV here.

 If your child already attends an early years education setting they will have a progress assessment between two years and three years.
 This is separate to the Health Visiting two year review and looks at different areas of their development.
 This is based on observations while they are in nursery, preschool or with their childminder and it uses early learning goals.
 Your child will not be tested and this review helps your child’s early years education setting to best meet the needs of your child.
 It is important that your child has both reviews to get a holistic picture of how they are progressing.